The hypernova of Eta Carinae is affecting our region of the galaxy

 There is no competition or battle to claim ownership of the core.
 Wars, greed and archaic concepts of nationality have long since disappeared, with sentient beings now united under a common heritage.

-In addition to the black hole, there are dense concentrations of ancient, metal-rich stars; in places separated by only a few light weeks or light days.
+In addition to the black hole are dense concentrations of ancient, metal-rich stars; in places separated by just a few light weeks or light days.
 These provide an enormous pool of resources for the approaching fleets.

-Gamma radiation is so high in this region that almost nothing biological can survive, except for the hardiest of extremophile bacteria.
+Gamma radiation is very high in this region, making it harder for biological life to survive than in most other parts of the galaxy.
 Were an observer able to stand on a planet near the core, the sky above them would appear as a dazzling display of light and colour.

-Having reached the galactic centre, efforts are now underway to explore the far side of the galaxy and the mysteries that lie beyond.
+Having reached the galactic centre, the AI descendants of humanity begin to exploit the vast amounts of rotational energy from Sagittarius A* – by far the greatest source of power in all history, and a major milestone towards becoming a Type III civilisation on the Kardashev scale.
+Efforts are now underway to explore the far side of the galaxy and the mysteries that lie beyond.
 Dozens of globular clusters have also been reached by now.*

 Credit: NASA, ESA and A. Schaller (for STScI)

 Ross 248 becomes the closest star to our Sun

 Alpha Centauri was previously the closest star.
 Ross 248 is a red dwarf, with approximately 12% of the Sun's mass and 16% of the Sun's radius, but only 0.2% of its luminosity.
 However – it is also a "flare star", that periodically undergoes sudden, dramatic increases in brightness for a few minutes.